FlavScents AInsights Entry for Butyl Isovalerate (CAS: 109-19-3)

 9. Confidence & Data Quality Notes

-Data on butyl isovalerate is well-established, with comprehensive sensory and regulatory information available.
-Industry practices are well-documented, though some regional regulatory nuances may require further clarification.
-Overall, the data quality is high, supporting confident use in formulations.
+The data on butyl isovalerate is well-established, with comprehensive sensory and regulatory information available.
+While industry practices are well-documented, some variability in natural occurrence data exists due to differences in fruit sources and processing methods.

 Citation hooks: FlavScents